Megan Burnett, B.S., M.F.A., Associate Professor

 and serves on their board of directors.
 She works as a Voice and Text coach for area Shakespeare companies.
 She was a Narrator at the American Printing House for the Blind for several years.
 She has acted for professional theatre companies

 a Kentucky Abolitionist and Suffragist with the goal of presenting a one-woman play about her in 2016.
-Megan is on the Speaker’s Bureau for the Kentucky Humanities Council and has given talks about Mattie Griffith
+Megan is on the Speaker’s Bureau for the Kentucky Humanities Council and has given talks about Mattie Griffith Browne, as well

 as the Women of the Settlement Schools of Eastern Kentucky.
 Megan has presented papers and panels at the Southeastern Theatre Conference, Ohio Valley History Conference: Mattie Griffith Browne, Kentucky Abolitionist, Women of the Settlement